Passports & Visas

 The processing time for a visa will depend on the country/consulate you are applying to and your country of citizenship.
 The process may take as little as one day and as long as ninety days.

-Note: Because you are required to relinquish your passport to the embassy or consulate that will issue your visa, you may not be able to travel abroad during the visa application process.
+Because you may be required to relinquish your passport to the embassy or consulate that will issue your visa, you may not be able to travel abroad during the visa application process.
+Students participating on multiple programs abroad should plan carefully and be prepared to alter the terms that they participate on programs abroad.
+Read more about particpating in multiple programs abroad here.

 The fees associated with applying for a visa vary from country to country.
 Currently, the costs of visas range from as little as US $30 to over US $500, not including the costs of traveling to and from the embassy/consulate.
 Furthermore, the fees may change frequently and with no notice.
 You are responsible for paying the consular fee for your visa.